jhannah/jays.net/resume.md

 **Objective:** Identify challenging technical leadership opportunity managing large scale data systems.
 100% telecommute.

-**Leadership:** For seven years in the early 2000s I managed 8-12 programmers and database/system administrators in a mission critical OLTP database environment ($400M revenue stream).
-Daily management of operations problems while simultaneously managing high level expectations and deliverables for senior management team and ownership.
+**Leadership:** For seven years in the early 2000s I managed 8-12 programmers and database/system administrators in a mission critical OLTP database environment with multiple application stacks.
+($400M revenue stream).
+Daily management of operations while simultaneously managing high level expectations and deliverables for senior management and ownership.

-**Technical:** 27 years of programming / lead developer experience.
+**Technical:** 30 years of programming / lead developer experience.
 Strong data modeling skills.
 Sustained focus on the construction and maintenance of TCP/IP services (over "trusted" and untrusted networks).
 Large-scale JSON / XML standards data processing and REST APIs exposing those.
 Developed multi-site load balancing, high availability, and disaster recovery solutions; including procedure definition, enforcement, and trials.
 Strong focus on open source technologies.
 Passingly skilled with network design concepts.
-Throughout my career I have championed documentation efforts for many companies.
+I have championed documentation efforts for many companies.

 **Dream Job:** Using my backend / database / programming skills to help with massively scaled providers of emergency / low-income housing and food.
 The UNHCR (High Council on Refugees) and WFP (World Food Program) are the largest examples of that mission I'm aware of.
 I'm very interested in logistics.
 The highest calling I can imagine is working on empowering thousands / millions of deliveries of food / clothing / shelter.

 ## Experience

-### Senior Software Engineer | Infinity Interactive | 2011-2024
+### Senior Software Engineer | Infinity Interactive | 2011-current

 Telecommuting consultant.
-Perl, Golang, Python, PL/pgSQL, large scale databases, REST APIs, minor web.
+Python, Perl, Golang, PL/pgSQL, large scale databases, REST APIs, minor web.
-Industries have included e-commerce (retail), large event / venue equipment rental (and data mining thereof), advertising technology, and various start-ups.
+Industries have included bioinformatics, AI (LLM) start-ups, advertising technology, large event / venue equipment rental (and data mining thereof), e-commerce (web retail), and various other start-ups.

-In principle recent clients have a lot of DevOps support so I can focus on programming (Golang, Perl, Python).
+In principle recent clients have a lot of DevOps in-house so I can focus on programming software stacks (Python, Perl, Golang, Javascript).
-In practice I've been learning a lot of DevOps because resources aren't available and sometimes I have access to fix things.
+In practice I've been doing a lot of DevOps filling gaps in staffing.

-I have a functional / "emergency" understanding of deployment of various stacks for monoliths and "micro-services."
-Clients have swung back and forth between those strategies over time.
-Most recent deployments on "bare metal," Xen VMs, in-house managed Kubernetes, and AWS (EC2, ECS, S3, etc.).
-Those stacks are variously driven by Docker, Docker Compose, Chef/Ansible, Helm Charts (of which I know very little), and various other tools.
+My most recent DevOps work has been Python -> Terraform -> AWS (ECS, EC2, S3, Lambdas, CloudWatch, etc.)
+Previous clients have swung back and forth between micro-service strategies and in-house bare-metal:
+Xen VMs, Kubernetes.
+Those stacks have been variously driven by Docker/Compose, Chef/Ansible, Helm Charts, and other tools.

+### Senior Software Engineer | -NDA- | 2024-2025 (6 months)

+Python development and DevOps for a bioinformatics company (industry leading DNA foundry).
+30K lines of Python, deployed to AWS (ECS, EC2, S3, Lambdas, CloudWatch, etc.) via 37K lines of Terraform config.
+Writing / improving Python, Dockerfile, and Terraform configurations to enable automated cloud processing of their complex scientific data pipelines from multiple data sources through to customer delivery.
+Monitoring, reporting on progress / status, error handling.

 ### Senior Software Engineer | -NDA- | 2023-2024 (4 months)